avidml/website/exampleSite/content/blog/introducing-avid.md

 To check out the database, and vulnerabilities and reports therein, go to: https://avidml.org/database.

 ## How can you help
-If there's AI failure you'd like to be included in AVID (e.g. examples of a large language model malfunctioning), you can do so *today* using our [Vulnerability Reporting Form](https://airtable.com/shrOCPagOzxNpgV96) or opening a pull request in the [github repository](https://github.com/avidml/avid-db) housing all vulnerabilities and reports.
+If there's an AI failure you'd like to be included in AVID (e.g. examples of a large language model malfunctioning), you can do so *today* using our [Vulnerability Reporting Form](https://airtable.com/shrOCPagOzxNpgV96) or opening a pull request in the [github repository](https://github.com/avidml/avid-db) housing all vulnerabilities and reports.

 You can collaborate with us by joining our [discord server](https://discord.gg/FcXYZzmv3T), and through other avenues [here](https://www.avidml.org/get-involved).